Indian 1000-rupee note: Design

-The ₹1000 banknote of the Mahatma Gandhi Series was 177 × 73 mm Amber-red coloured, with the obverse side featuring a portrait of Mahatma Gandhi with a signature of the governor of Reserve Bank of India.
+The ₹1000 banknote of the Mahatma Gandhi Series is 177 × 73 mm pink-red coloured, with the obverse side featuring a portrait of Mahatma Gandhi with the signature of the governor of Reserve Bank of India.
 It had a Braille feature to assist the visually challenged in identifying the currency.
 The reverse side featured the motif of an oil rig, a satellite and a steel foundry, all together featuring the Economy of India.

 As of 2011, the new ₹ sign had been incorporated into banknotes of ₹1000.
 In January 2014, RBI announced that it would be withdrawing from circulation all banknotes printed prior to 2005 by 31 March 2014.
 The deadline was later extended to 1 January 2015, and then again to 30 June 2016.
 Denomination of ₹1,000 notes cost was ₹3.54.

 Security features

 The security features of the ₹1000 banknote included: